What is AppsAnywhere?

 - So that AppsAnywhere can show the applications that are only relevant to you, it will first check to see if your device is a personal device or a University computer; this is called validation.

 - If this validation fails, try closing your web browser and re-launch AppsAnywhere to try it again.
+You can also try clearing cookies in your web browser if you continue to experience issues.

 - When you access AppsAnywhere on your own device, you will need to install the AppsAnywhere Client so that this validation can take place before you will be able to access your applications, as detailed on the Getting Started page.